US Star Pacific Wrecks Your donation today supports the next 15 years

 Search

-Two hours after Coast Guard radio operators lost contact with the aircraft, US Coat Guard cutter Itasca began searching to the north and northwest of Howland Island and continued sweeping that area for the next week without result.
-The U.S. Navy joined the search which eventually involved the battleship USS Colorado, the seaplane tender USS Swan, and the aircraft carrier USS Lexington accompanied by three destroyers, USS Cushing, Lamson and Drayton.
+Two hours after U.S. Coast Guard radio operators lost contact with the aircraft, U.S. Coast Guard cutter Itasca began searching to the north and northwest of Howland Island and continued sweeping that area for the next week without result.

-The Japanese oceanographic survey ship Koshu did some searching in the Marshall Islands.
-Some sources falsely claimed that Kamoi also participated in her search.
-This ship was briefly ordered, but the order was canceled and the never participated in any search nor was it in area.
+The Japanese oceanographic survey ship Koshu searched in the Marshall Islands.
+Some sources falsely claimed that Kamoi also participated in the search.
+Although briefly ordered, the vessel never participated in any search nor was it in area.

 Memorials